How long does a drug test take & how do you know if you failed? Not all employers will tell you!

 If you need to fill your vaporizer with a content that won\'t give you a fail on a drug test, this 1,000mg CBD vape juice from Funky Farms should do the trick!

 With 15 flavours to choose from, the CBD vape e-liquid from Hemp Bombs has something for everyone!
 Made with broad-spectrum hemp, you may even forget about THC for a while!

 How long does a urine drug test take?

-Drug tests are vital to some employers, particularly in the US.
-However, it’s certainly not confined to the US, with some jobs in the UK also requiring drug testing.
-Often you'll find posts with the military or police forces that require drugs testing.
 If your initial test shows up positive you'll find that the results take longer to come in; this is especially true with a urine test.
-You can expect a positive result to take about 4-5 days.
-This is mainly because the lab will ensure whether or not you have shown up as a false positive, and will, therefore, conduct the tests again.
+A positive result may take about 4-5 days.
+This is mainly because the lab will ensure whether or not you have shown up as a false positive, and will conduct the tests again.
 The second test is performed using gas chromatography and mass spectrometry.
 These two methods take longer, but are much less likely to be mistaken.

 How long does a hair drug test take?

-Employers don’t legally have to tell you the results, but most will share results.
+Employers don’t legally have to tell you the drug test results after they run a drug screen, but most will share results.
 This is mainly because the applicant or employee will be brought in for further questioning and potential termination of their contract if they test positive for drug usage.
 That means if you fail a drugs test, you may be getting a call from the lab that conducted the testing.
 This isn't a guarantee however; they may call your employer first.